Nonparametric Estimation of a distribution function from doubly truncated data under dependence: Simulations

+The values of $\theta$ for the several copulas correspond to the same association levels (Kendall's Tau).
+This will be interesting when interpreting the simulation results.
+The simulated scenarios result in different truncations proportions according to the different copula families and parameter values $(\theta)$ considered.
+For instance, in Case 1, the proportion of truncation ranges from 4\% (Model 1.3) to 13\% (Model 1.1); in Case 2, from 1\% (Model 2.4) to 13\% (Model 2.1); and in Case 3, from 1\% (Model 3.1) to 8\% (Model 3.3). \\

-In Figures \ref{Figure11} to \ref{Figure33} we report the MSE of the proposed estimators ($\widehat F$ and $\widehat K$) for each $\theta$ and for the several copulas, computed along 1000 Monte Carlo trials of size $n=250$ and $n=500$, at the deciles of the distribution of $X^*$.
-We performed simulations for lower sample sizes ($n=50, 100$) too, reporting similar results (not shown).
+In Figures~\ref{Figure11} to~\ref{Figure22} we report the MSE of the proposed estimators ($\widehat F$ and $\widehat G$) for each $\theta$ and for the several copulas, computed along 1000 Monte Carlo trials of size $n=250$ and $n=500$, at the deciles of the distribution of $X^*$.
+We performed simulations for lower sample sizes ($n=50, 100$) too, reporting similar results (see Appendix A.3).
 The MSEs decrease when increasing the sample size thus suggesting the consistency of the proposed methods.
-In Figure \ref{Figure11} (Models 1.1 to 1.3, FGM copula) we report the results of both simple and full algorithms (top from bottom).
+In Figure~\ref{Figure11} (Models 1.1 to 1.3, FGM copula) we report the results of both simple and full algorithms (top from bottom).
 In these figure we see that, in general, the simple algorithm provides MSE's slightly larger than those of the full algorithm.
-Since the full algorithm is computationally heavier see Table \ref{Table42}, we have evaluated the relative increase of the MSE when moving from the full to the simple algorithm ($RMSE=(MSE(\mbox{simple})-MSE(\mbox{full}))/MSE(\mbox{full})$) for the four sample sizes $n=50, 100, 250, 500$ and all the simulated scenarios, see Table \ref{RMSE}.
+Since the full algorithm is computationally heavier see Table~\ref{Table42}, we have evaluated the relative increase of the MSE when moving from the full to the simple algorithm ($RMSE=(MSE(\mbox{simple})-MSE(\mbox{full}))/MSE(\mbox{full})$) for the four sample sizes $n=50, 100, 250, 500$ and all the simulated scenarios.
+For each copula family we computed the quartiles of the RMSE throughout the several values of $\theta$, the various sample sizes and the two target curves ($F$ and $G$), see Table~\ref{RMSE}.
 In this table we see that the median increase is only of 1.19\%, 0.65\%, or 0\% depending on the copula (FGM, Frank and Clayton resp.).
 Besides, by looking at the first quartile of $RMSE$ we see that the simple method is doing it better than the full method at least 25\% of the times.
 On the other hand, the third quartiles reveal that 75\% of the times the RMSE is below 5\%, 3.8\% or 2.43\% depending again on the copula.
-Models for which the full algorithm report the best relative performance are those with large negative association, particularly when estimating $K$.
+Models for which the full algorithm reports the best relative performance are those with large negative association between the variable of interest and the truncation variables, particularly when estimating $G$.
 Overall, the simple algorithm seems to be the best option according to its good relative performance and computational speed.
 This is why we only display the results corresponding to the simple algorithm for Frank and Clayton copulas.